 Monemvasia was once a thriving seaport during the time of the emperor Andronicus XII and after occupation by the Ottomans, which lasted up until the early 19th century.

 There are several boutique hotels and rooms to rent so you can experience Monemvasia at night, which many say is when it is at its most charming and revealing.
 There are also a couple of good cafes and tavernas particularly Chrisovoulo and Oinomelo.
 Its also wonderful to dine on the mainland with views back over the island all lit up at night, at places like Melitzanakia and Skorpios.

 If you would like to splurge for a night or two the amazing Kinsterna Hotel is located on a hill overlooking Monemvasia and is considered one of the best hotels in Europe.
-Situated on a sprawling estate the Byzantine Era mansion houses a luxury spa, two swimming pools and an award winning restaurant.
-The gardens are quite magnificent and include a vineyard, herb and vegetable garden and animal farm.
-The hotel produces their own wine, cheese, olive oil, bread, soap and more.
+Situated on a sprawling estate the Byzantine Era mansion houses a luxury spa, two swimming pools, and an award-winning restaurant.
+The gardens are quite magnificent and include a vineyard, herb and vegetable garden, and animal farm.
+The hotel produces its own wine, cheese, olive oil, bread, soap, and more.

 If you would prefer to stay on Monemvasia itself the quaint and affordable Goulas Guesthouse has great views and few stairs, whilst Likinia Hotel is brand new and has all the modern conveniences with many historic elements.

 It’s a very special and unique place to stay that’s for sure!